 Did Vikings Play the Harpsichord?

-The Old Norse who lived in Scandinavia during the Viking Age (8th-11th century) did definitely not play the Harpsichord, as the instrument was first developed in the 14th century.
+The Old Norse who lived in Scandinavia during the Viking Age (8th-11th century) definitely did not play the Harpsichord, as the instrument was first developed in the 14th century.
+That said, it was and is a popular instrument in Scandinavia, the same region the Vikings came from.

 - Is The Last Kingdom Worth Watching?
 (Complete Guide)